This is the new home of T-RIP and Filmmaker 10 inkjet film output software.

 These printers will also sometimes advance the film through without making a print.
 They have sensors that don’t always like clear film.
 If that happens simply place the film back in the paper feeder and if necessary press the small “paper” icon (top button) on the printer.

-The Epson 1400 and 1430 use dye based ink which is great for film.
+The Epson 1430 and some newer Epson printers use dye based ink which is great for film.
 Most Epson model printers use pigment ink which is better for full color longevity but is not as good on film.
 Dye based ink works best and you can use the standard Epson dye based ink on film.
 You can also buy third party dye ink and film from a variety of industry screen printing suppliers and if you print a lot of films you should look at getting a bulk ink system for your printer.
 With a bulk ink system you can put cleaning fluid in all the color slots so you won’t have to keep buying the colors.